Find the course that feels right at RMIT with a uni that takes you beyond the classroom. Transfer to RMIT, apply now.

 RMIT is Australia’s largest dual-sector university that offers pathway options from a certificate or diploma to an undergraduate degree.

-RMIT is in the top 150 universities worldwide*, 1st globally in reducing inequalities** and 5th in Australia for actions addressing environmental, social and governance challenges ***.
+RMIT is in the top 150 universities worldwide*, 1st globally in reducing inequalities** and the largest dual-sector university in Australia.

 Start your transfer to RMIT in five simple steps.